BrianMF7/WEB102Codepath/README.md

 ## Running It Locally

-Super simple:
 1. Clone the repo
 2. Open index.html in any browser
-3. That's it!

 ## Built With

-Plain HTML, CSS, and vanilla JavaScript - keeping it old school!
+Plain HTML, CSS, and JavaScript